“The emerging consensus in system theory”

-Like GST, Bausch promotes process-oriented view in which least some of the system parts must be regularly interacting actors.
+Bausch also promotes process-oriented view in which least some of the system parts must be regularly interacting actors.

 “The question arises whether human activity systems are “systems” in the same sense as a computer system or a digestive system.”

-This can demonstrated by testing actual behaviors against described behaviors.
+This can be demonstrated by testing actual behaviors against described behaviors.